ogradyc01/GoldenCheetah/General_UI-Layout-and-terminology.md

 More information on the 'Scope Bar' and the available view is provided here: [Scope Bar: Views] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/ScopeBar_Views)

 ### Main View
 Selected via the 'Scope Bar' the main view shows the charts and windows relevant to the view in question.
 Note that the view can be shown in a tabbed style or a scrolling set of tiles.
-The only time the main window looks different to that shown above is when running for the first time or when no data is available.
+The only time the main window looks different to that shown above is when running GoldenCheetah for the first time or when no data is available.
 In this case a 'splash' screen is shown to assist new users in importing data or setting up devices etc.

 ### Charts Bar
 The 'Charts Bar' shows the different charts for the view active in 'Scope Bar'.
 The 'Charts Bar' is your selection of charts which are configured for a specific view of the 'Scope Bar'.

-_Note: The 'Charts Bar' differ for each view of the 'Scope Bar' and is configurable for your GoldenCheetah version.
+_Note: The 'Charts Bar' differs for each view of the 'Scope Bar' and is configurable.
 With the installation GoldenCheetah provides a standard configuration for the 'Chart Bar' for all views._

 If you want to add, delete 'Charts' or reset the 'Charts Bar' to the GoldenCheetah defaults, you find the details here: [Chart Bar: General handling] (http://github.com/GoldenCheetah/GoldenCheetah/wiki/Charts Bar_General handling)

 ### Side Bar
-The 'Side Bar' contains selections and lists that are most appropriate for what the user is currently doing.
+The 'Side Bar' contains selections and lists that are most appropriate for what a user is currently doing.

 _Note:_ The 'Side Bar' changes as different views are selected in the 'Scope Bar'.